MaSsKmAn/Neural_style_tranfer_origina-/README.md

 # Training
 There are less steps which we have incorporated in the code because we have kept the learning rate a little high, during the training you can see the changes that are being made to the image and you get the final image stored and saved for you.

+# Improving the style
+The created image is good but still we can make some improvement to make it better so i have added sharpening and contrast to the given image to make the image smooth and bright.

 Created with Love,

 Vishesh Bhardwaj